ezhevita/SteamKitProxyInjection/README.md

 # How to use

 0. Make sure that you have SteamProtocols = 4 in global ASF configuration
-1. Put the .dll file of the plugin to `plugins` directory of ASF
+1. Put all the files from a release archive to the `plugins` directory of ASF
 2. Done!